AFIT-R/afit-r.github.io/text_mining_class/logm655.md

 ## Software

-This is an applied course and you will be using software during class time.
-Therefore, plan on bringing a computer to each class meeting.
-Furthermore, you will need some software to perform the forecasting procedures.
+We will use this software during the course.
+Plan on bringing a computer to each class meeting.

-* [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/):  Students familiar with the R programming language can leverage this software.
+* [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/) will be used to perform all programming activities, assignments, and the final project.
 You can find details on how to download these [here](basics#installation).
-This is the software the instructor uses and is familiar with.
 * [Slack](https://slack.com/) will replace e-mail and Blackboard for our course.
-You will receive an invitation to the [AFIT Forecasting slack team](https://afit-forecasting.slack.com).
+You will receive an invitation to the [AFIT DSL slack team](https://afit-dsl.slack.com/).
 You may wish to install one of the [apps](https://slack.com/downloads/osx).